-Our All-Weather Covers are 100% water repellent, so spring showers won't penetrate.
+Keep all of your outdoor furniture and accessories looking like new with the ironclad protection of our All-Weather Covers.
+Our Covers are 100% water repellent, so spring showers won't penetrate.
 Summer sun won't fade the UV-resistant fabric.
+Harsh, windy Winter weather won't blow them away thanks to their heavy-duty ties, cord locks and brass-coated grommets.
 And they're ultra durable, so they won't break down even in extreme temperatures.
-Mildew, stains, fading - they're problems of the past.
-Imported.
+Mildew, stains and fading are problems of the past!

 Your Recently Viewed Items and Featured Recommendations